jasonblahovec/NHL-Insights-Hub/hub/ingest_nhl_plays/README.md

 ## Contributions and Feedback

 We welcome contributions to enhance the pipeline's capabilities.
 Feel free to propose new features, optimizations, or bug fixes through pull requests.
-For questions or suggestions, please use the repository's